Vinyl SPC Flooring Warranty

 Voids or humps in the subfloor will prevent the planks from locking properly.

-VINYL SPC FLOORNG can be installed on existing firm floors (Linoleum, PVC), but all textile floors must be removed.
+VINYL SPC FLOORING can be installed on existing firm floors (Linoleum, PVC), but all textile floors must be removed.
 When laying the floor over existing ceramic tiles first level with fast setting cement‐based polymer modified patching compound.

 Installation parallel to the longest wall or the main light‐source is recommended for best visual effects.